 ASUSat 1 [ASU]

-Following the successful liftoff of the Minotaur at 2000-01-27 03:03:06 UTC, the 12.9-pound nanosatellite ASUSat1 was the first of five payloads to be deployed.
-The Air Force requested that each of the payloads immediately inform them of initial signal acquisition, to confirm successful deployment from the fourth stage.
-Approximately 50 minutes after launch, ASUSat1 was the first payload to be heard when an amateur radio operator in South Africa heard two beacons on its frequency.
-This reception matched the expected transmission pattern of ASUSat1.
-The contact confirmed that it had been successfully deployed from the rocket and that the satellite was functioning on orbit.
+Following the successful liftoff, the 6 kg nanosatellite ASUSat1 was the first of five payloads to be deployed from JAWSAT.
+Approximately 50 minutes after launch, ASUSat1 was the first payload to be received by an amateur radio operator in South Africa.
+The contact confirmed the successful deployment from the rocket and that the satellite was functioning on orbit.